awsdocs/aws-site-to-site-vpn-user-guide/doc_source/vpn-tunnel-authentication-options.md

 A pre\-shared key is a string that you enter when you configure your customer gateway device\.
 If you do not specify a string, we auto\-generate one for you\.

-## Private Certificate from AWS Certificate Manager Private Certificate Authority<a name="certificate"></a>
+## Private certificate from AWS Certificate Manager Private Certificate Authority<a name="certificate"></a>

 If you do not want to use pre\-shared keys, you can use a private certificate from AWS Certificate Manager Private Certificate Authority to authenticate your VPN\.

-You must create a private certificate from a subordinate CA using AWS Certificate Manager Private Certificate Authority\.
-For information about creating a private certificate, see [Creating and Managing a Private CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreatingManagingCA.html) in the *AWS Certificate Manager Private Certificate Authority User Guide*\.
+You must create a private certificate from a subordinate CA using AWS Certificate Manager Private Certificate Authority \(ACM Private CA\)\.
+To sign the ACM subordinate CA, you can use an ACM Root CA or an external CA\.
+For more information about creating a private certificate, see [Creating and Managing a Private CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreatingManagingCA.html) in the *AWS Certificate Manager Private Certificate Authority User Guide*\.

 You must create a service\-link role to generate and use the certificate for the AWS side of the Site\-to\-Site VPN tunnel endpoint\.
-For more information, see [Permissions Granted by the Service\-Linked Role](vpn-service-linked-roles.md#service-linked-role-permissions)\.
+For more information, see [Permissions granted by the service\-linked role](vpn-service-linked-roles.md#service-linked-role-permissions)\.

 After you generate the private certificate, you specify the certificate when you create the customer gateway, and then apply it to your customer gateway device\.